codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 resources...
 ```

 This command with `--dry-run` will simulate an install and show the Kubernetes resources that would be generated from the `codedx/codedx-tool-orchestration` chart.
-If it runs successfully, it will output a randomly-generated name for the installation and the resources that would have been deployed (the name may appear after messages about an unknown hook named crd-install).
+If it runs successfully, it will output a randomly-generated name for the installation and the resources that would have been deployed.
 Each deployment managed by Helm has a name that is referred to for later operations like upgrading and deleting.

 ### Your Installation Options File